 DECLARE @statement as NVARCHAR(400) SET @statement = 'SELECT FirstName, LastName FROM Person.Person WHERE LastName like ''R%'' AND FirstName like ''A%'' ' EXECUTE sp_executesql @statement

 I can show you what this string looks like.
 It’s going to be set, let’s do, select, to show the string, and then we’ll execute it.
 So now let’s execute it.
 And you can see where I have the select statement that’s being given, and I’m just going to copy this text here.

 Let’s see if I can get it into notepad so you guys can see what this looks like.
 Going to clean it up a little bit.
 So here’s what the actual constructed SQL looks like where it has the single quotes in it.

 WHERE LastName like ‘R%’ AND FirstName like ‘A%’

 I could literally take this now and run it if you want to see what that looked like.
 So if I went to a new query here, I could literally paste that in and execute it.

 That’s the dynamic SQL part, because we actually built this piece right here using that text statement, so that’s kind of cool in itself, but the point I wanted to drive home is, is that this single quote here was actually part of our text data.
 What we had done here is escaped it, you can see where I have two single quotes.

-And what gets tricky is at the end, if you were to look at it, you’ll see where there’s actually three single quotes and it seems very strange.
-And the reason is, is I have an escape double, or single quote here so that we can delimit our query criteria.
+And what gets tricky is at the end, if you were to look at it, you’ll see where there are actually three single quotes and it seems very strange.
+And the reason is, is I have an escaped double, or single quote here so that we can delimit our query criteria.
 And then, of course, I need a final single quote to delimit the entire text string.

 If you have this all munched together, sometimes it’s hard to read.
-So it’s just that at the end of the statement I can get away with adding a space, and this kind of alerts you to the fact that this is for the SQL criteria, and then this is for the entire string.
+So it’s just that at the end of the statement I can get away with adding space, and this kind of alerts you to the fact that this is for the SQL criteria, and then this is for the entire string.